denniskuijs/openremote/docs/implementation_ebs_data_volume.md

 WAIT_FOR_STACK=${10,,}
 ```

 Next, I created the `EBS_STACK_NAME` variable, which generates a unique name for the `CloudFormation` stack by combining the `STACK_NAME` with a predefined text string.
-The `STACK_NAME` itself is created from the `HOST` variable, where all dots in the `hostname` are replaced with a separator.
+The `STACK_NAME` itself is created from the `HOST` variable, where all dots in the `hostname` are replaced with a hyphen.
 With this apparoach, the `CloudFormation` stack names are unique for every `host`.

-It is crucial that the `EBS` volume is created in the same `availabilty zone` as the `EC2` instance, as the volume cannot be attached to the instance otherwise.
+It is crucial that the `EBS` volume is created in the same `availabilty zone` as the `EC2` instance, otherwise, the volume cannot be attached to the instance.
 To ensure this, I first investigated how the `EC2` instance is assigned to a specific `availabilty zone`.

 First, the `SUBNET_NUMBER` variable is set to a random integer between `1` and `3`.
 There are `3` different `public subnets` and this apparoach randomly selects one of them.
 Each subnet is located in a different `availabilty zone` (`1a`, `1b` or `1c`).
 The subnet name is then generated using the `SUBNET_NUMBER` variable and a predefined text string.